zthun/janitor/packages/stylelint-config/README.md

 ## Usage

-In the .stylelintrc file, add the following
+In the stylelint config file, add the following

 ```json
 {